Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 So you decide to sell an Apple put option with a $150 strike price and a one-month expiration date.
 A buyer will pay you a premium of $5.80 per share for the option.

-If the price of Apple's stock stays over $150 (the strike price) on the expiration date, the option will expire worthless, and you will profit from the premium of $10 per share.
+If the price of Apple's stock stays above $150 (the strike price) on the expiration date, the option will expire worthless, and you will profit from the premium of $5.80 per share, or $580 in total (since each contract represents 100 shares).

-However, if the stock price goes below $240 and the option is exercised, you may be required to purchase 100 shares of Microsoft stock at the strike price of $240 per share, regardless of the current market price.
+However, if the stock price goes below $150 and the option is exercised, you will be required to purchase 100 shares of Apple stock at $150 per share, regardless of the current market price.

-In this case, your breakeven point would be $230 per share ($240 less $10 premium received).
-If the stock price falls below this level, you will lose money on the trade.
+In this case, your breakeven point would be $144.20 per share ($150 strike price minus the $5.80 premium received).
+If the stock price falls below this level, you will start losing money on the trade.

-Selling put options can create revenue through the premium paid, but you also risk having to acquire the underlying asset at a greater price than the market price if the option is executed.
-Before selling put options, you should assess your opinion on the stock's price movement as well as your risk tolerance.
+Selling put options can generate income through the premium collected, but you also risk having to acquire the underlying asset at a higher price than the market price if the option is exercised.
+Before selling put options, you should assess your view on the stock's price movement as well as your risk tolerance.

 Your profit potential when selling a put option is limited to the premium received upfront.
 As long as the price of the underlying asset remains above the strike price and the option is not exercised, you’ll keep the premium as pure profits.